Flights to and from, and within the United Arab Emirates (UAE)

 - OMAZ Zirku Airport

 - OMD - Orchestral Manoeuvres in the Dark.
 Not an airport in the UAE, or anywhere, but they have cool music.

 - OMDB (IATA code DXB) Dubai International Airport (Dubay, Dubayy)

 - OMDL Delma Island Airport

 - OMDM Minhad / Mindhab Air Base, Airport, Dubai (military)

-- OMDW (IATA code JXB?)
-Al Maktoum International Airport, Dubai.
-Previously called to as Jebel Ali International Airport (IATA airport code JXB not confirmed).
+- OMDW (IATA code DWC) Al Maktoum International Airport, Dubai.
+Previously called Jebel Ali International Airport (IATA airport code JXB not confirmed).

 - OMFJ (IATA code FJR) Fujairah International Airport (Al Fujeirah, Fujaira, Fujeira)